steam0/pact-guide/README.md

 <img src="https://github.com/steam0/pact-guide/blob/master/images/cdc_usage.png?raw=true" width="100%">

+There is a big difference between internal consumers and external consumers when considering how strictly a provider should comply with the test results.
+When Consumer Driven Contracts tests from an internal consumer fails it should be considered as breach of a binding contract.
+When contracts from an external consumer fails it should only be considered as information discovery.
+Report what APIs break and why.
+A guideline is purely there to discover faults, not to prohibit development.

 ## API versioning

 API versioning is an important tool to use in order to make microservices truly decoupled from each other.
 There are many different ways of implementing API versioning, but that will not be discussed here.
 API versioning frees an application API from all its existing contracts by defining a new version of that contract.
 By doing so a developer will then have to support and maintain `n+1` versions of it's API.
 This makes API versioning a tool that should be used carefully.